annapuddles/prim-dns/README.md

 ### `POST /alias`

 #### Headers
-- `X-SecondLife-ObjectKey` The key of the requesting prim, used as the name of the alias if no custom name is provided.
+- `X-SecondLife-Object-Key` The key of the requesting prim, used as the name of the alias if no custom name is provided.
 - `Authorization` The auth string is required to update an existing alias, but may be omitted when creating a new alias.

 #### Request JSON
 - `name` A custom name for the alias.
-If omitted, the requesting prim's key (from the `X-SecondLife-ObjectKey` header) is used as the name.
+If omitted, the requesting prim's key (from the `X-SecondLife-Object-Key` header) is used as the name.
 - `url` The SecondLife prim URL that the alias is for.

 #### Response JSON